Last Updated on

 I have a confession to make.

-I’ve had countless book boyfriends and fictional relationships with men.
+I’ve had countless relationships with men.
 Some that I remember fondly, others that are merely a vague recollection of sigh-worthy moments, and some whose names are forever imprinted on my mind and heart.
 These past beaus are neither one alike.
 In fact, some do not even exist in the same century.
 Others come from differing backgrounds, such as piracy, the mafia, and dukedoms.
 Others are not entirely human.
 For example, I’ve dated a brooding werewolf or two, a mysterious vampire or four, a sea king, a god, demons, angels, and sometimes a mix of one or two of these.

 I have another confession to make.